-Oden is basically a Japanese soup made by filling a simmering pot with a dashi soup stock and various ingredients such as daikon (Japanese radish), boiled egg, multiple types of fish cakes, and konnyaku (yam cake).
+Basically, Oden is a Japanese soup made by filling a simmering pot with a dashi soup stock and various ingredients such as daikon (Japanese radish), boiled egg, multiple types of fish cakes, and konnyaku (yam cake).
 The oden ingredients are simmered in the pot for hours, or even days, and when you bite into the ingredients your mouth will be filled with the juicy flavorful soup.
 Yum!
 Also, once you have enjoyed your soup you can then add rice or noodles at the end for another delicious meal.

 - What is Oden?

-- Oden by Region
+- Oden by Regions of Japan

 - 15 Most Popular Oden Ingredients